zoctarine/vscode-fiction-writer/README.md

 ![LOGO](https://raw.githubusercontent.com/zoctarine/vscode-fiction-writer/main/resources/fiction-writer-icon.png)

-A [vscode](https://code.visualstudio.com) extension for writing fiction using [markdown](https://daringfireball.net/projects/markdown/).
+A [vscode](https://code.visualstudio.com) extension for writers.

-Some tools I wrote for helping with writing fiction (novels/short stories) using markdown.
+Some tools I wrote for writing, organizing and exporting fiction (short stories, novels) using [markdown](https://daringfireball.net/projects/markdown/).

-> ⚠ **Warning:** This extension is in early development (concept) phase.
+> ⚠ **Warning:** This extension is in development (concept) phase.
 Use only for testing purposes.

 ## Features